Jump to content

 By Joe B.

-2: How has New York’s offseason moves affected their team so far?
+2: How has the season series with New York gone so far?

 By Joe B.

-At 3:00 PM EST, I will ask a trivia question for a pair of tickets to tomorrow night’s game against the Knicks.
-Please keep in mind that you must be at least 18-years-old in order to qualify and must reside in Miami-Dade, Broward, Palm Beach or Monroe County.
-Also, you are ineligible if you've already won tickets this calendar month.
+At approximately 2:00 PM, I will be conducting trivia for two pairs of tickets to tomorrow night’s game against the Knicks (one question per pair).
+The same person can’t win both pairs.
+Please keep in mind that you must be at least 18-years-old in order to qualify and must reside in Miami-Dade, Broward, Palm Beach, Collier, or Monroe County.
+Also, you are ineligible if you've already won tickets this season.

 Please only play/answer if you can attend and qualify based on these rules.